 Although visualization for civil infrastructure was once considered a luxury, today it is frequently required and expected by stakeholders who want to see and have a voice in how planned infrastructure will affect their future.
-Visualization is also a widely used tool throughout project life-cycles – planners, landscape architects, engineers, and designers use visualization during concept development, permitting, design review and validation, often before the public glimpses proposed projects.
-Data-driven design facilitates reuse of information, providing consistency in message and design intent throughout the project lifecycle.
-Visualization products become living assets that grow in value as the project evolves, enhancing communication and creating efficiencies.
+Visualization is also a widely used tool throughout project lifecycles – planners, landscape architects, engineers, and designers use visualization during concept development, permitting, and design review and validation, sometimes before the public gets a glimpse of proposed designs.
+Public agencies and construction contractors also use visualization to provide context and validate in 3D what traditional 2D methods cannot convey.

-SRF’s visualization services include:
+Our visualization services include:

-- 2D and 3D Animations
+- Scale and geo-referenced 3D modeling

-- 3D City Models
+- Smart City models

 For more information on SRF’s visualization services, contact Rick Lovel, SRF’s Chief Technologist.